 Following completion of the ACAT/ACAS assessment, your local assessment team will be able to provide you and your loved one with a list of nearby aged care facilities with vacant beds.
 Armed with this list, you can then contact each facility individually and request a free tour to inspect their amenities and services.
 A few things to consider before making your final choice include: how far is the facility from your own home?
 How close is the facility to your loved one’s social networks and what features do they have that will make your loved one’s stay as comfortable as possible?
 Having listed the pros and cons of each facility, the next step is to make your final choice(s) – which you do by completing an official application form with the relevant facilities.
 If successful, the facility will send you a Resident Agreement form which is a formal agreement between yourself and the aged care provider outlining all relevant information including fees, services, personalised care plans, rights & responsibilities etc.

 Step 5: Moving in

 After accepting an offer of aged care accommodation from your preferred provider, the final step is to arrange the logistics of your loved one’s relocation to their new home.
 Like moving from one house to another, the process of moving into an aged care facility involves informing relevant parties of the move (including family, friends, neighbours, doctors etc) before packing belongings and transporting to the new location.
 Speaking to the facility manager is a good idea and they can usually suggest a quieter time of day for the move to occur, also ensuring staff are available to help out.
 It goes without saying keeping your elderly loved one calm during the move is paramount, perhaps by another family member keeping them company whilst others take care of the actual logistics on the day.

 Keen to learn more about the aged care application process or Japara in general?
-Give us a call today on (03) 9649 2100 for a chat with one of our friendly staff members who can answer any questions you have.
-Otherwise be sure to read our concise Step by Step guide for more information!
+Give us a call today on 1800 52 72 72 for a chat with one of our friendly staff members who can answer any questions you have.
+Otherwise be sure to read our concise Step by Step Guide for more information!